sparshikat/Websites/README.md

-Created Websites using HTML5, CSS3
+Created websites using HTML5, CSS3.